 Using dramatically different visual elements can be a bit jarring to the viewers.
 They might get confused about what the design is trying to convey.

 If composed properly, designs with drastically different elements can be highly effective to convey certain messages.
-To create unity in a design, each element is created to support each other.
+To create unity in a design, each element is created to support the other.

 We can use different design principles to achieve unity in design: